IndiGo posts Rs 130 cr Q3 profit on higher passenger revenues; appoints Rahul Bhatia as MD | Business

 The board of directors, during its meeting on Friday, unanimously approved the appointment of Bhatia as Managing Director with immediate effect, subject to the approval of the shareholders.

 IndiGo Chairman Meleveetil Damodaran said the move will further strengthen the airline in the years ahead.
-Bhatia would oversee all aspects of the airline, and actively lead the management team, he added.
+Bhatia would oversee all aspects of the airline, and actively lead the management team.

+''I would describe Rahul as a restless and driven entrepreneur, who is always looking for bigger and improved opportunities in any business or venture.
+For example, our initiative into cargo, as well as the entire digitisation in the last couple of years were spearheaded by Rahul.

+''We are now entering a new phase in our journey, with more international and long-haul flights.
+In this evolving and exciting environment, strengthening the thought leadership in the company is a timely and welcome move,'' Dutta said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)